How You Can Assist Us to Better Serve Students

 Schedule a Classroom Presentation

-The Career Resource Center staff would be happy to come to your classroom to present on a wide-range of career-related topics.
+The Career Exploration Center staff would be happy to come to your classroom to present on a wide-range of career-related topics.
 We can also develop a presentation that is geared specifically for your students.
 In the past, we have even visited classrooms when the instructor has had to be absent, but didn’t want to cancel class and opted to provide students with career information related to their subject of study.

-We encourage classes to visit us in the Career Resource Centers so we can provide students with an overview of our services and resources.
+We encourage classes to visit us in the Career Exploration Centers so we can provide students with an overview of our services and resources.
 We find that when students visit us as a class, they are more likely to return again and use our resources on their own time.
-Our Career Resource Center overviews usually take about 20-25 minutes; often classes opt to remain after the overview so students can begin a career-related research project as assigned by the instructor.
+Our Career Exploration Center overviews usually take about 20-25 minutes; often classes opt to remain after the overview so students can begin a career-related research project as assigned by the instructor.